puppetlabs/puppetlabs-docker/README.md

 }
 ```

 The latest Docker [repositories](https://docs.docker.com/engine/installation/linux/docker-ce/debian/#set-up-the-repository) are now the default repositories for version 17.06 and above.
-If you are using a version prior to this, the old repositories are still configured based on the version number passed into the module.
+If you are using an older version, the repositories are still configured based on the version number passed into the module.

 To ensure the module configures the latest repositories, add the following code to the manifest file: